Welcome to BUZZRAIL

 In this period of commemoration of the centenary of the First World War, what better time to visit a railway that was built immediately afterwards, for a peaceful purpose, but using war-surplus materials and equipment?
 The peaceful purpose was to transport the high-quality sand which is still quarried in the area, and the line still runs where it was first laid, almost a century ago.

-For the full length of the line, services start on Sunday 15th March.
-This year, there is the added interest of Britain's largest onshore wind turbine, which has been installed during the winter at Double Arches quarry, and is clearly visible over the second half of the journey.
+Train services start on Sunday 15th March, and the first train at 10.40 will be flagged off by the Town Mayor, Councillor Ray Berry.
+This year, there is the added interest of Britain's largest onshore wind turbine, which has been installed during the winter at Double Arches quarry, and is clearly visible over the section of the journey alongside Vandyke Road.